United States Dental Devices Market Analysis by Mordor Intelligence

 By Product: Digital Integration Drives Equipment Evolution

-Dental Equipment held 44.50% of the United States dental equipment market in 2024 as DSOs bulk-purchased fully-digital operatories.
+Dental Equipment held 44.50% of the United States dental device market in 2024, as DSOs bulk-purchased fully digital operatories.
 Intraoral scanners, now equipped with continuous-capture optics, serve as entry points to cloud-based CAD workflows.
 Dental Consumables, projected at a 6.23% CAGR, are benefiting from on-demand resins, bioactive cements, and chairside printable materials.

-Therapeutic lasers gain traction for hard and soft tissue procedures, and cloud-connected milling units allow remote design collaboration.
+Therapeutic lasers are gaining traction for hard and soft tissue procedures, and cloud-connected milling units enable remote design collaboration.
 CAD/CAM vendors emphasize ecosystem lock-in: Dentsply Sirona’s DS Core platform synchronizes imaging, planning, and fabrication data streams, underpinning subscription revenues.
-Equipment service bundles offset up-front costs, enabling clinics to access premium technology without large capital outlays—an approach increasingly popular across the United States dental equipment market.
+Equipment service bundles offset up-front costs, enabling clinics to access premium technology without significant capital outlays—an approach increasingly popular across the United States dental device market.

 Note: Segment shares of all individual segments available upon report purchase